green-button/green-button.github.io/developers/index.md

 layout: page
 ---

-## Welcome to Green Button Developer
+## Developers

 The Green Button API provides flexible access to Energy Usage Information through a set of RESTful interfaces.
-These APIs provide access to Green Button resources.

 <p>Green Button represents energy usage information as a set of resources as defined in the ESPI standard and uses <a href="API">RESTful APIs</a> to provide
 standard access to information for metered resources such as